ems-project/elasticms-cli/doc/documents.md

 For updating the products we need an emsId for the products and category (dataLink).
 The data can contain not existing category codes, do not update them (removeNotFound=true).
+Also the example will only update active products by the scrollMust option.

 ```json
 {